-Subject : Financial Management
+Suject: Financial Management Paper : MB 205

-Topic : Methods of Evaluating Investment Opportunities
+Topic:Methods of Capital budgeting or Evaluation of Investment proposals

-While making investment for longer period or before taking investment decision a business firm has number of proposals regarding various projects in which it can invest funds.
-But the funds available with the firm are always limited and it is not possible to invest funds in all the proposals at a time.
-Hence, it is very essential to select from amongst the various competing proposals, those which give the highest benefits.
+While making investment for longer period or before taking investment decision, a business firm has a number of proposals regarding various projects in which it can invest funds.
+But the funds available with the firm are always Limited and it is not possible to invest in all the proposals at a time.
+Hence, it is very essential to select from amongst all the various competing proposals, those which give the highest benefits.
 The crux of the capital budgeting is the allocation of available resources to various proposals.
 There are many considerations, economic and non-economic which influence the capital budgeting decisions.
-The crucial factor that influences the capital budgeting decision is the profitability of the prospective investment.
-However, the risk involved in the proposal cannot be ignored because profitability and risk are directly related that is higher the profitability, the greater the risk and vice-versa.
+The crucial factor that influence the capital budgeting decision is the profitability of the prospective investment.
+However the risk involved in the proposal cannot be ignored because profitability and risk are directly related that is higher profitability, the greater the risk and vice- versa.